jacksoom/vim-conf/bundle/fzf/README.md

 #### Host names

-For ssh and telnet commands, fuzzy completion for host names is provided.
+For ssh and telnet commands, fuzzy completion for hostnames is provided.
 The names are extracted from /etc/hosts and ~/.ssh/config.

 ```sh